188.8.131.52 YA full-time students satisfactory progress - study at the same level

 Note: Allowable time rules for Austudy do not apply to YA.
-Austudy students need to exceed, rather than reach their allowable time (see 18.104.22.168).
+Austudy students need to exceed, rather than reach their allowable time (18.104.22.168).

 However, a person MAY be approved to continue their study as a YA job seeker (with the study approved as a short course approved activity) in certain circumstances.
-These students need to have their study recorded in an EPP.
+These students need to have their study recorded in a Job Plan.

-Students who are under 22 who have reached the satisfactory progress time allowed for their course need to transfer to YA job seeker and enter into an EPP.
-They can be permitted to satisfy the YA activity test through full-time study or through a combination of activities, including part-time study, which need to be documented within their EPP.
+Students who are under 22 who have reached the satisfactory progress time allowed for their course need to transfer to YA job seeker and enter into a Job Plan.
+They can be permitted to satisfy the YA activity test through full-time study or through a combination of activities, including part-time study, which need to be documented within their Job Plan.

-The EPP will need to contain details of:
+The Job Plan will need to contain details of:

 - suitable activities to be undertaken by the student